harryroper96/movie_dialogue_clf/README.md

 1. Read the data from each of the three `.txt` files into pandas dataframes
 2. Assign a conversation ID to each exchange contained in the conversations data set
-3. Melt the conversations dataframe such that each utterance appears on a separte row with the corresponding conversation ID
+3. Melt the conversations dataframe such that each line of dialogue appears on a separate row with the corresponding conversation ID
 4. Join the melted dataframe with the lines data set to retrieve the actual text for each line ID
 5. Join the separate rows via the conversation ID such that the entirety of each exchange appears in text format on an individual row
 6. Finally, join the dataframe of text conversations with the movie metadata to retrieve the genres for each text document, and load the final dataframe to a SQLite database